Unique Cemetery: The Sagada Hanging Coffins in Mountain Province, Philippines

-Coffins are made of hollowed out log normally carved by the elderly Igorots before they die, each cadaver were smoked throughout the 5-day pre-burial feast to avoid fast decomposition.
-Hanging the coffins in a high elevated cliffs is the traditional way of burying a qualified individual which also involves pushing the bodies into the tight spaces of the coffin for them to fit into the coffin space made from Pine tree logs.
+Coffins are made of hollowed out log normally carved by the elderly Igorots before they die, each cadaver was smoked throughout the 5-day pre-burial feast to avoid fast decomposition.
+Hanging the coffins in high elevated cliffs is the traditional way of burying a qualified individual.
+The indigenous death ritual also involves pushing the bodies into the tight spaces of the coffin for them to fit into the coffin space made from Pine tree logs.

 The Igorot ancestors in Sagada believed that the higher your body is laid – the close they are to ‘heaven’.
 Another reason was to protect the bodies from natural disasters like earthquakes and floods and also to keep the corpses away from wild animals.

-My Sagada experience is more than just a road trip and gastronomic adventure, It was also a short cultural immersion and the best way to commune with nature.
+My Sagada experience is more than just a road trip and gastronomic adventure, It was also a short cultural immersion and a fantastic way to commune with nature.
 More than its mystique charm, Sagada’s best attraction is not the cold weather but it’s friendly people.
 Just like the Ivatan’s of Batanes, Igorots of Mountain Province are one the friendliest people I’ve met during my travels.

 How to Get To Sagada From Manila